Create and manage claimable VMs in Azure DevTest Labs

 Steps to add a claimable VM to a lab in Azure DevTest Labs

-- From the list of labs, select the lab in which you want to create the claimable VM.
+From the list of labs, select the lab in which you want to create the VM.

-On the lab's Overview pane, select + Add.
+On the lab's Overview page, select + Add.

-On the Choose a base area, select a base for the VM.
+On the Choose a base page, select a marketplace image for the VM.

-- Select Virtual machine size and select one of the predefined items that specify the processor cores, RAM size, and the hard drive size of the VM to create.
+In the More options section, select Change size.
+Select one of the predefined items that specify the processor cores, RAM size, and the hard drive size of the VM to create.

-- Select Artifacts and from the list of artifacts, select and configure the artifacts that you want to add to the base image.
-If you're new to DevTest Labs or configuring artifacts, refer to the Add an existing artifact to a VM section, and then return here when finished.
+Select Add or Remove Artifacts.
+Select and configure the artifacts that you want to add to the base image.
+Note: If you're new to DevTest Labs or configuring artifacts, refer to the Add an existing artifact to a VM section, and then return here when finished.

 Select Create to add the specified VM to the lab.

-The status of the VM's creation is displayed, first as Creating, then as Running after the VM has been started.
+The lab page displays the status of the VM's creation - first as Creating, then as Running after the VM has been started.

 If you deploy lab VMs through Azure Resource Manager templates, you can create claimable VMs by setting the allowClaim property to true in the properties section.